 ”This excellent work examines American coercive diplomacy in the post-Cold War era.
 The record is largely one of failure, as the US has been unable to effectively coordinate such efforts over time.
 Despite vast material capabilities, Washington lacks relevant core competencies, and in their absence, optimism isn't the solution - it's the problem.
 Outzen provides rigorous argumentation and method in this study of foreign policy outcomes.
 It's also rich with policy implications supporting coercive diplomacy that is more hard-nosed, effective, modest, and realistic.” —Dr. Colin Dueck, George Mason University

 “A dangerous era of great power competition is again upon us.
-Yet too few are asking the hardest questions, including, how—after decades of unprecedented American economic and military power—do we again find ourselves here?
-With his unique background in both the military and diplomatic worlds, Outzen’s examination of cases goes beyond arms-length investigation to the hands-on application of American influence and (in)competency.
-Was America’s brand of coercive diplomacy flawed from the start, or did poor execution doom ambitious policies?
-This refreshingly practical approach is a must-read.” —The Honorable Mary Beth Long, former Assistant Secretary of Defense
+Yet too few are asking the hardest questions, including: How—after decades of unprecedented American economic and military power—have we once again found ourselves here?
+With his unique background in both military and diplomatic spheres, Outzen’s examination of these cases goes beyond an arms-length investigation to offer a hands-on analysis of American influence and (in)competency.
+This book is a must-read.” —The Honorable Mary Beth Long, former Assistant Secretary of Defense